TarunKatragadda/procure/README.md

 - Draft functionality works normally
 - "Send" returns success message with note about demo mode

+### Configure your Gemini API Key

+Get your API key

+- If you don't have one already, create an API key in [Google AI Studio](https://aistudio.google.com/app/api-keys).
+- Add the google API Key in the .env file
 ---

 ## 📊 Architecture Diagrams